aws-samples/emr-remote-shuffle-service/README.md

 # EMR remote shuffle service

-Remote Shuffle Service provides the capability for Apache Spark applications to store shuffle data on remote servers.
+Remote Shuffle Service (RSS) provides the capability for Apache Spark applications to store shuffle data on a cluster of remote servers.
 See more details on Spark community document:
 [[SPARK-25299][DISCUSSION] Improving Spark Shuffle Reliability](https://docs.google.com/document/d/1uCkzGGVG17oGC6BJ75TpzLAZNorvrAU3FRd2X-rVHSM/edit?ts=5e3c57b8).

-In this repo, we select Aapche Celeborn as the remote shuffle service for EMR.
+In this repo, we select [Aapche Celeborn](https://celeborn.apache.org/) as the remote shuffle service for EMR.
 The high level design of Apache Celeborn can be found [here](https://github.com/apache/incubator-celeborn).

 # Setup instructions:
 * [1.
 Install Apache Celeborn for EMR on EKS](#1-install-apache-celeborn-on-eks)